How Does Rational Emotive Behavior Therapy Work?

 Progress Review and Adaptation:

 As therapy progresses, therapists continuously review the client’s progress.
 This step ensures that therapy remains tailored to the individual’s needs and challenges.
-Therapists make adjustments to the therapeutic approach based on the client’s response and progress.
+Therapists adjust the therapeutic approach based on the client’s response and progress.

 Reinforcement and Long-Term Application: